Your Child’s Health and Safety are our Top Priority

 Sanitation

-Our staff works very hard to maintain a germ free environment.
-We use antibacterial soap on tables; stress the use of tissues and covering of our mouths when sneezing or coughing.
-The staff and children wash their hands with soap and running water throughout the day; when they are dirty, after toileting, diapering, before and after food handling and eating, and after coming in from outdoors.
-The toys are washed and sanitized regularly and whenever they come in contact with bodily fluids.
+Our staff work hard to maintain a germ-free environment.
+We use antibacterial soap on tables; stress the use of tissues & covering off our mouths when sneezing or coughing.
+Our children & staff wash their hands with soap and running water after: toileting, diapering, before/after food handling, and returning indoors from outdoor play.
+Toys are washed and sanitized regularly.

 Special Health Needs

-If your child has an allergy or other health needs please inform us in writing.
+If your child has other health needs, please inform the teacher/director in writing.
 All students must have an individual Health Care Plan signed by your pediatrician.
 We will consult with you to work to maintain the environment according to the recommendations of the child’s health practitioner, to better understand how the allergy manifests, and what to do in case of exposure.

-If your child requires an Epinephrine auto- injector (Epi-pen) we will administer when necessary to prevent anaphylaxis in an emergency situation.
-You must fill out a “Permission to Apply Form” giving the staff written consent to administer the Epi-pen.
+If your child requires an Epinephrine auto-injector (Epi-Pen), we will administer when necessary to prevent anaphylaxis during an emergency situation.
+You must complete a “Permission to Apply Form” written consent in order for appropriate staff to administer the Epi-Pen.

 Medicines & Over the Counter Ointments

-Our staff cannot administer prescription medications, we are not MAT certified.
-However, under our daycare licenses, we have a waiver to administer emergency medications including Epi-Pens, asthma inhalers and nebulizers.
-Over the counter topical ointments such as diaper rash cream or sunscreen may be applied by the staff with written consent from parent or guardian.
-You must supply the ointment clearly labeled with your child’s name and fill out a “Permission to Apply Form”.
+Our staff prohibits the administration of prescription medications.
+However, under our school licenses, we bear waiver to administer emergency medications including Epi-Pens, asthma inhalers and nebulizers.
+Over-the-counter topical ointments such as diaper cream or sunscreen, may be applied by staff with signed written consent.
+You must supply the medicament or topical product with your child’s name labeled, along with a completed “Permission to Apply Form”.

 Accidents & Injuries